-Total gross margin decreased by 2.3 percentage points in the three months ended March 31, 2013 compared to the same period last year, as both product and services gross margins declined.
-Product gross margin decreased by 3.8 percentage points in the three months ended March 31, 2013 compared to the same period last year primarily as a result of the higher mix of entry-level products and higher overhead costs.
-From time to time, we have experienced sales of previously reserved inventory.
-During the three months ended March 31, 2013, we experienced a positive impact to gross margin of 0.3 percentage point due to the sale of fully reserved inventory compared to a positive impact to gross margin of 0.2 percentage point in the prior year.
-Services gross margin decreased by 2.5 percentage points during the three months ended March 31, 2013 primarily due to our continued investments in our technical support organization to accommodate our expanding customer base and higher service level expectations from our enterprise customers.
-In addition, we experienced growth in our professional consulting services which have lower gross margins than our support and subscription businesses.
-Cost of services revenue increased by \$4.4 million primarily due to a \$3.2 million increase in cash-based personnel costs related to an increase in headcount, a \$0.3 million increase in stock-based compensation expense, and a combined \$0.9 million increase in professional services, travel, freight and depreciation expenses.
+Total gross margin decreased by 1.2 percentage points in the three months ended March 31, 2014 compared to the same period last year, as product gross margin declined.
+Product gross margin decreased by 2.3 percentage points in the three months ended March 31, 2014 compared to the same period last year as we experienced the impact from higher costs related to personnel and occupancy-related costs of \$0.6 million, warranty-related costs which increased by \$0.4 million, and higher excess inventory write-offs of \$1.0 million.
+Services and other gross margin increased by 0.6 percentage points during the three months ended March 31, 2014 as our continued investments in our technical support and global threat research organizations were relatively in line with our rate of growth of services and other revenue.
+Cost of services and other revenue increased by \$2.4 million primarily due to a \$1.8 million increase in cash-based personnel costs related to headcount increases and a \$0.5 million increase in travel, depreciation and other expenses.